What It Tastes Like

 Try Next

-If you enjoy the cold brew base, try a straight cold brew to compare it without the protein foam.
+If you enjoy the cold brew base, try a cold brew to experience it without added protein.
+If you want a similar iced drink with milk but no protein, try an iced latte.